accordproject/techdocs/docs/tutorial-create.md

 ```

 :::tip
-You may find it easier to edit the grammar, model and logic for your template in [VSCode](https://code.visualstudio.com/), installing the Accord Project and Hyperledger Composer extensions.
-The extensions give you syntax highlighting and parser errors within VS Code.
+You may find it easier to edit the grammar, model and logic for your template in [VSCode](https://code.visualstudio.com/), installing the [Accord Project extension](https://marketplace.visualstudio.com/items?itemName=accordproject.cicero-vscode-extension).
+The extension gives you syntax highlighting and parser errors within VS Code.
 :::

 ## Edit your template